 2025-2026 Kenya Mission: A Year of Service

 Let me begin by catching you up on a few things.
 As you know, I have checked some epic items off my bucket list over the past few years, including bicycle rides along the 4 coasts of the US that are posted here.
-A few bucket list times were harder to write about, because internet and cell phone service are unreliable on mountains and in the hinterlands of foreign countries, and I was usually so exhausted at the end of each day of them, that sleep was more important than blogging.
+A few bucket list items were harder to write about, because internet and cell phone service are unreliable on mountains and in the hinterlands of foreign countries, and I was usually so exhausted at the end of each day of them, that sleep was more important than blogging.

 Some day in the future, this blog will include my trip to Israel and Jordan, as well as treks of the Inca Trail to Machu Picchu; the summit of Mt.
 Kilimanjaro (spoiler: on the final summit push, altitude sickness stopped me short of the summit); Mt Everest Base Camp (altitude sickness didn’t kick in till after I reached Base Camp, but I later required helicopter evacuation to the closest hospital); and both the French and Portuguese Ways of the Camino de Santiago in France, Spain and Portugal.